 What is a plot twist?
 It’s a term we’ve all heard before – but we rarely ever hear it defined.
 So today, we’re going to define plot twists by looking at some good twist examples in literature and film.
-By the end, you’ll know how to write a plot twist like Christopher Nolan and M. Night Shyamalan.
+By the end, you’ll know how to write a plot twist like the greats, including Christopher Nolan and M. Night Shyamalan.

 Plot Twist Meaning